TheIoTLearningInitiative/InternetOfThingsSensors/documentation/documentation/I2C.md

 ## i2cdump

-It will show us the content of a specific register in our device, the syntax is:<font color='blue'>i2cdump -y BUS ADDRESS b</font> so go to your Edison and try to dumo the registers from the RGB device of the Display. the command should be <font color='blue'>i2cdump -y 1 0x62 b</font>  and the result should look something like this:
+It will show us the content of a specific register in our device, the syntax is:<font color='blue'>i2cdump -y BUS ADDRESS b</font> so go to your Edison and try to dump the registers from the RGB device of the Display. the command should be <font color='blue'>i2cdump -y 1 0x62 b</font>  and the result should look something like this:

 ```
 root@edison:~# i2cdump -y  1 0x62 b